 How does circumcision work?
 The process of circumcision for a neonate involves local anesthesia and a procedure that takes only a few minutes.
 The actual removal of the foreskin tissue usually takes under a minute using a specially designed circular cutting instrument that is both rapid and precise.
 The other more traditional method uses medical scissors.
 Both methods are fast and precise, and will be performed by a surgeon in the hospital environment.
 Typically, the baby boy is taken without the parents to a specially designed room where he receives local anesthesia to the penis, the foreskin is removed, and the baby is returned to mommy within about 30-60 minutes.
 Even though the procedure itself is very brief, the doctor usually prefers to keep the baby for about 15-30 minutes extra more for calming and observation.
 They will also want to confirm with mom and the nurses that the boy wets his diaper within a few hours of circumcision.
 The nurses will also tell mom how to care for the newly circumcised penis while it heals.

 How to heal circumcision?
-Here are some great ways to soothe the pain and help heal from a recent circumcision.
+Most pediatricians will recommend using Vaseline, Eucerin, and/or Aquaphor on the circumcised penis to help reduce inflammation, irritation, the risk of infection, and healing time.
+The products on our list of the best nipple balms would be a good starting place.
 As always, seek the guidance of your healthcare provider before using products other than why they recommend.